Niveditasankar1901/Social-distancing-detector/README.md

 This tool has following features:

-1Detect humans in the frame with yolov3.
+Detect humans in the frame with yolov3.

 Calculates the distance between every human who is detected in the frame.